William Heathcote (1800 ship)

 William Heathcote was launched in Liverpool in 1800.
 She made one voyage as a slave ship in the triangular trade in enslaved people.
 Next, a French privateer captured her in a single-ship action, and the British Royal Navy recaptured her.
-She became a West Indiaman before she made an enslaving voyage, one of the last such legal voyages. zAfter British partiipation in the trans-Atlantic slave trade ended, she became a West Indiaman again; she sailed to Brazil and as a transport.
+She became a West Indiaman before she again made an enslaving voyage, one of the last such legal voyages.
+After British participation in the trans-Atlantic slave trade ended, she became a West Indiaman again; she then sailed to Brazil and as a transport.
 She was wrecked in July 1816.

 Career

 William Heathcote first appeared in Lloyd's Register (LR) in 1800.